 Citizen science, also known as community science, is a growing and vital component of astronomical community.
 Not only does citizen science enable new, large-scale efforts to analyze data and make discoveries, but it also serves to make astronomy and science more accessible.
-Interest and trust in science is built through inclusion and by allowing anyone to take part in the scientific process.

 I believe that the Unistellar Network of eVscopes is capable of conducting Citizen Science on a scale never seen before.
-As an astronomer and as an advocate for Citizen Science, I am compelled to contribute to this effort.
+As an astronomer and as an advocate for Citizen Science, I was compelled to contribute to this effort.

 In 2022, I led a Unistellar expedition to the Arabian desert outside of Dubai to catch an asteroid occultation by Didymos, just days before the DART mission collided with its moon, Dimorphos.